Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 • Place the lamb onto the centre of the Trivet, and if the Weber is hot enough you will hear it sizzle.
 Now is the time to insert your other meat probe into the centre of the lamb.
 If your roast has a bone, make sure the probe does not make contact with it, as this will give you a false internal temperature reading.
 Make sure you remember to close the lid to stop heat from escaping.

 • If you have the Family Q series turn down the small control knob to the LOW position and leave the large control knob in the HI position.
-If you have a Weber Q Baby then don't change any positions on the control knob and continue with this method.
+If you have a Weber Q Baby, then don't change any positions on the control knob and continue with this method.
 Leave your leg of lamb for at least 25 to 30 min at this setting and please avoid the temptation of lifting the lid to check if the lamb crackle process has begun.

 • After 30 minutes the lamb will already show signs of crackle.
-Next, you need to turn the smaller control knob to the OFF position, and the large control knob to the ROAST (middle) position.
+Next, you need to turn the smaller control knob to the OFF position and the large control knob to the ROAST (middle) position.

-• The temperature will be high at first but turning the control knob to the medium position will soon bring the temperature down.
-And don't worry you won't burn the roast.
+• The temperature will be high at first, but turning the control knob to the medium position will soon bring the temperature down.
+And don't worry, you won't burn the roast.
 Keep the roast at between 190°C to 230°C or 375°F to 450°F at all times.
 You can maintain this easily by keeping an eye on your temperature and adjusting the control between HI and Medium as required.

 • Monitor the temperature of the Weber Q and meat throughout the cooking process with your meat probe.
-Once the internal temperature of the lamb has reached 155°F or 68°C lift the lid and remove the meat probe, making sure to wear gloves so as not to burn yourself.
+Once the internal temperature of the lamb has reached 155°F or 68°C, lift the lid and remove the meat probe, making sure to wear gloves so as not to burn yourself.
 Place the lamb onto a serving plate and set aside to rest for 15 to 20 minutes.
-This will bring the internal temperature to around 160°F or 71°C. After resting carve your lamb and serve with roast vegetables and ENJOY!
+This will bring the internal temperature to around 160°F or 71°C. After resting carve your lamb and serve with roast vegetables.
+ENJOY!

 Notes